PeterH24x7/-Solar-Analytics-integration-for-Home-Assistant-Energy-monitoring/README.md

          > cumulative daily net cost ($)
          > average import rate ($/kWh)
          > average export rate ($/kWh)
+    6. NEW - Generated energy consumed kWh and % (of all generated), and Consumed energy generated kWh and % (of all generated).
+    7. NEW - Electric Vehicle total energy kWh broken down into grid sourced (imported) kWh and generated kWh w/ % of total charged kWh.
+    8. NEW - Energy history sensor for graphing each SA channel in Apex Charts (Lovelac sample code included as "SA-apex-charts.yaml"
+       - unfortunately technically limited by HA to 2h20m.

 The solution provides daily cummulative consumed, generated, exported and imported energy (Wh).
 These variables are configured to work with the Home Assistant Energy Monitoring capability.
 System status information includes daily PV performance (%) and general status as reported by Solar Analytics.

-Set-up involves the installation of a stand alone file included as a package in the configuration.yaml file - see the solar_analytics.yaml file for instructions.
+Set-up and updates from previous releases involves the installation of a stand alone file included as a package in the configuration.yaml file - see the "solar_analytics.yaml" file for instructions.
 To upgrade from a previous version, simply replace the old solar_analytics.yaml file with the new (and repeat any required channel edits to match your SA channel set-up).
+Detail instructions are included in the code header text as comments - please read.

 HA Energy Monitoring requires the manual assignment of "Grid consumption", "Return to grid" and "Solar production" via the HA Energy configuration page.
 The individual energy channels (e.g. load_ev_charger, load_air_conditioner, load_stove) can also be added to the HA Energy Manager as "Monitor Individual Devices".
 Go to HA settings and then search for “Energy Configuration” to make the changes.